 FWIS 100 introduces students to academic writing through topic-based courses designed to develop skills in reading, writing and composition.
 Unlike general FWIS courses, all FWIS 100 courses carry the same “100” number.
 However, each FWIS 100 section is a different class, taught by a variety of instructors with distinct areas of scholarly expertise.
 To choose your preferred section, review the descriptions below, then find the appropriate section in the Course Scheduler.

-- FWIS 100 Post-Apocalyptic Lit and Film
+- FWIS 100 Learning to View and Interpret Art

 - FWIS 100 The American Dream

 - FWIS 100 Ordinarily Extraordinary: Modern Children’s Literature

 - FWIS 100 Global English: The History and Politics of English as a Global Language

 - FWIS 100 Business in the American Imagination

 - FWIS 100 Post-Apocalyptic Literature and Film